DanEdens/Resume/resume.md

     I created QRcode sticker generator that embeds a number and a status into a (Join)[https://joaoapps.com/join/]  webhook, that is recieved by a tablet located in the Geo-Insturments Shop.
     I created a GUI for the tablet and backend to log unit events.
-    This was used to manage the desulfating schedule.
+    This is used to manage the desulfating schedule.

-    These batterys are used in various datalogger enclosures and rented out to clients.
-    When solar proves not enough, this batterys need to be desulfated, and possibly recycled.

 ## Chili's Grill and Bar - 4570 TX-121, Lewisville, TX 75056 - (214) 494-6341